 Diazoxide (By mouth)

-Treats low blood sugar (hypoglycemia) caused by certain cancers, surgery, or other conditions.
+Treats low blood sugar that is caused by excess insulin.

 When This Medicine Should Not Be Used

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.